linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 For me, I tend to focus on intrinsic value of the option strategy given the scenario I am positioning for, with the mentality that the premium I pay will burn away (hence it is an insurance premium).
 As a result, I must factor how much this insurance costs relative to my book value.

-Very simply, if I did 37 lots that would cost me  $4,625 at a price of 0'08 per option.
-On a$ 20MM book that is 2.3bps.
+Very simply, if I did 37 lots that would cost me  \$4,625 at a price of 0'08 per option.
+On a\$ 20MM book that is 2.3bps.
 Doesn't sound like much, but if I have a target return of  $4 \%$ a year, I need to earn 1.6bps a day.
 So, you must weigh up the risk- to- reward of the option scenario but also the risk- to- reward of the hedge as a cost to the portfolio.

 I tend not to run constant hedges via options due to the larger need to dynamically adjust for them.
 My preference is using futures for hedging portfolio duration and options for managing event risk.
 No hard and fast rule here.
 When looking at options, the other critical aspect to look at is Implied Volatility (IV) – based on the option's strike and expiry relative to the underlying and the option price, what is the implied move of the underlying?